-If you've incurred an error while attempting to make a payment, this article explains how to solve common reasons for payment issues.
-If you encountered a payment error message which told you to contact support directly, however, please click here.
-Otherwise, please try the troubleshooting steps outlined below.
+If you've incurred an error while attempting to make a payment, and are not able to complete your purchase, this article explains how to solve common reasons for payment issues.

 Incorrectly entered information: please ensure you enter the first and last name of the card account holder, exactly as it appears on the card, and that you enter it in the Name on Card field.
 For example, if the card account holder’s name reads John R. Doe, then John R. Doe must be entered, as shown below.